-From 2006-2011, Fraser was a consultant at McKinsey & Company, working with a range of governments and leading corporates in the Middle East, Africa, Europe, the United States, and in Indonesia.
-From 2011-2015, Fraser was a Senior Fellow at McKinsey Global Institute (MGI), McKinsey’s business and economics research arm, where he was based in London and Singapore.
-Fraser led MGI’s work in the Asia-Pacific and globally on themes such as productivity and growth, resource efficiency, climate change, foreign investment attraction, economic development in resource-rich countries, and obesity.
+Prior to AlphaBeta, Fraser was a consultant at McKinsey & Company for almost 9 years, working with a range of governments and leading corporates in the Middle East, Africa, Europe, the United States, and in Indonesia.
+During this time, Fraser was a Senior Fellow at McKinsey Global Institute (MGI), McKinsey’s business and economics research arm, where he led work on themes such as productivity and growth, resource efficiency, climate change, foreign investment attraction, economic development in resource-rich countries, and obesity.
 Before McKinsey, Fraser worked as a consultant at the World Bank and the Boston Consulting Group, and was also a lecturer of economics at Oxford University.

 Fraser received a Doctorate and Masters in Economics from the University of Oxford, where he studied as a Rhodes Scholar.
 At Oxford, Fraser was the President of the Oxford University Athletic Club and selected as the Athlete of the Decade.
 He has also represented Australia at an international level in cross country.

 Fraser served as the inaugural President of the Australian Chamber of Commerce in ASEAN, launched by the Australian Prime Minister in 2017.
 He has previously served as a board member of the Australian Chamber of Commerce in Singapore and OnPurpose (a European organisation that aims to grow the next generation of social enterprise leaders).
 Fraser is currently a board member and director of Sun Cable, which is creating the world’s largest solar PV project (based in Australia’s Northern Territory) with an undersea cable providing renewable energy to Southeast Asia.